1Px-Vision/DisasterVision-SAR/README.md

 A **deep-learning framework for victim detection and environment understanding in Urban Search and Rescue (USAR) scenarios** using a lightweight **SimAM-FPN Faster R-CNN** detector combined with a **Vision-Language Model (VLM)**.

 The application is designed for disaster-response imagery such as earthquake rubble, collapsed structures, damaged urban environments, and search-and-rescue scenes.
-It detects potential victims and generates a structured description of the surrounding environment to support USAR situational awareness.
+It detects potential victims and generates a structured description of the surrounding environment to support situational awareness in USAR.

 ![](https://github.com/1Px-Vision/DisasterVision-SAR/blob/main/SAR_Victims.jpg)